 One year later, when the loan matures

 Sister: “Mark, I’m sorry I can’t pay you in full.
 We have so many expenses.
 We just had our air-conditioner unit system changed last September.
 One of our rentals got vacant for 5 months.
 We have so many expenses.
 We’re scared we may not have enough money to pay for 5 property taxes.
 We were planning to take a loan to pay you immediately ‘coz we said we pay it all this June.
-Kaya lang baka malaki yung interest.“Me (thinking): I’d sell all your rentals if I were you.
+Kaya lang baka malaki yung interest (interest on the loan might be too high).”

 Sister: “Instead, I will send the $5,000 tomorrow.
 I’ll send another $5,000 in 3 months.
 And $4,500 before the end of the year.”